Flu Vaccination Information and Other Ways to Prevent Flu

 How else can I prevent the spread of flu?

 - Wash your own and your child’s hands often with soap and warm water.
 Children should sing their ABCs twice in a row while washing their hands to ensure the proper length of time.
 Use alcohol-based hand cleansers when soap and water are not available.
 Learn more about handwashing.

-- The social distancing and masking efforts to reduce the spread of COVID-19 may also help reduce spread of the flu.
-Wear a cloth face covering when in public and when around people you don’t live with.
+- The social distancing and masking efforts to reduce the spread of COVID-19 also help reduce spread of the flu.
+Wear a mask when in public and when around people you don’t live with.

 - Avoid people who are sick.

 - People with the flu should stay home from work or school.
 They should stay home while they are sick and for at least one day after they no longer have a fever, without the use of fever-reducing medicines.
 Learn more about flu symptoms and care advice.